OlhaMatvieieva/taste-of-the-world-cafe-analysis/README.md

 Mexican food was the least popular, suggesting that there may be room to change the menu or introduce

 ## Outcome
 This effort helped identify the most profitable goods and development locations.
-The business received detailed recommendations on how to increase sales, reduce costs, and enhance the overall customer experience.